berkeley-scf/r-bootcamp-fall-2022/README.md

  - Those with some (but not necessarily a lot of) R experience who want a refresher, want to take their skills to the next level, or want to see a holistic presntation of what's possible in R.
  - Those with some experience in another language (e.g., Python, MATLAB, C/C++, Java) who would like an introduction to R.
  - Those will little or no R experience (or other programming experience) who think they are likely to be able to keep up with the pace.
 If so, you should look through the first few modules (Modules 1-3, to be presented Saturday morning) to get a feel for the nature of the bootcamp.
-If you decide to sign up and then decide (even up to a few days before the event)
+And you should play around with R some in advance as discussed [below](#preparing-for-the-course-course-content).

 In prior years, we've had two tracks, with one track serving to provide a slower pace for those with no experience with R or other programming languages.
 Unfortunately, this year we do not have staffing to support two tracks.

 If you have no R experience and little programming experience in other languages, you are likely to find the pace too quick.
 Therefore we recommend that you attend on of the D-Lab's R Fundamentals workshops.
-In particular there will be [a workshop the week of August 15]https://dlab.berkeley.edu/events/more-d-lab-events-and-workshops-coming-soon/2022-08-15) (the week before classes start).
+In particular there will be [a workshop the week of August 15](https://dlab.berkeley.edu/events/more-d-lab-events-and-workshops-coming-soon/2022-08-15) (the week before classes start).

 ## Registration

+Before registering, please check the [prerequisite information](#prerequisites).

 To attend you must [submit a registration request](https://forms.gle/pzhSxhc3rCgqubdE7).
 Submitting the request does not guarantee as spot.
 Priority will be given to Berkeley grad students, postdocs, staff, and faculty, followed by those affiliated with another university or government agency, then Berkeley undergrads, and finally participants from for-profit organizations.
 Undergraduates interested in R should consider taking Statistics 133 or Statistics 132.